Corporal punishment: Legal status

-66 countries, most of them in Europe and Latin America, have prohibited any corporal punishment of children.
+67 countries, most of them in Europe and Latin America, have prohibited any corporal punishment of children.

 The earliest recorded attempt to prohibit corporal punishment of children by a state dates back to Poland in 1783.
 However, its prohibition in all spheres of life – in homes, schools, the penal system and alternative care settings – occurred first in 1966 in Sweden.
 The 1979 Swedish Parental Code reads: "Children are entitled to care, security and a good upbringing.
 Children are to be treated with respect for their person and individuality and may not be subjected to corporal punishment or any other humiliating treatment."

 As of 2021, corporal punishment of children by parents (or other adults) is outlawed altogether in 63 nations (including the partially recognized Republic of Kosovo) and 3 constituent nations.

 For a more detailed overview of the global use and prohibition of the corporal punishment of children, see the following table.

 Corporal punishment in the home

 Domestic corporal punishment (i.e. the punishment of children by their parents) is often referred to colloquially as "spanking", "smacking", or "slapping".

 It has been outlawed in an increasing number of countries, starting with Sweden in 1979.
 In some other countries, corporal punishment is legal, but restricted (e.g. blows to the head are outlawed, implements may not be used, only children within a certain age range may be spanked).

 In all states of the United States and most African and Asian nations, corporal punishment by parents is legal.
 It is also legal to use certain implements (e.g. a belt or a paddle).

 In Canada, spanking by parents or legal guardians (but nobody else) is legal, with certain restrictions: the child must be between the ages of 2–12, and no implement other than an open, bare hand may be used (belts, paddles, etc. are prohibited).
 It is also illegal to strike the head when disciplining a child.

 In the UK (except Scotland and Wales), spanking or smacking is legal, but it must not cause an injury amounting to actual bodily harm (any injury such as visible bruising, breaking of the whole skin, etc.).
 In addition, in Scotland, since October 2003, it has been illegal to use any implements or to strike the head when disciplining a child, and it is also prohibited to use corporal punishment towards children under the age of 3 years.
 In 2019, Scotland enacted a ban on corporal punishment, which went into effect in 2020.
-Wales also enacted a ban in 2020, which has gone into effect in 2022.
+Wales also enacted a ban in 2020, which went into effect in 2022.

 In Pakistan, Section 89 of Pakistan Penal Code allows corporal punishment.

+In 2024, children's doctors urged ministers to ban smacking children in England and Northern Ireland as their report warned that children suffer physically and mentally after being hit in their home.
+However, the UK government stated there were no plans to change the law on smacking in England and said it would observe the impact of legal amendments in Scotland and Wales.